lukemorton/republic-old/README.md

 - **Sass** for styling your application
 - **Babel** for providing modern JavaScript
 - **Browserify** for building your application

-And many other libraries for everything in between.
+- and many other libraries for everything in between.